nimarafati/Conda_recipes/README.md

 # Conda_recipes
-IN this repository you can find different recipes.
+In this repository you can find different recipes.
+## R environment
+conda create -n r_env r-essentials r-base